OADA/server/README.md

-If you need to migrate an OADA v2 instance, or are making a new installation but for some reason are averse to managing you own configuration, see [`oadadeploy`].
+If you need to migrate an OADA v2 instance, or are making a new installation but for some reason are averse to managing your own configuration, see [`oadadeploy`].

 ## Configuration

-To modify the docker-compose configuration of you OADA instance, you can simply create a `docker-compose.override.yml` in the same directory as the `docker-compose.yml` file.
+To modify the docker-compose configuration of your OADA instance, you can simply create a `docker-compose.override.yml` in the same directory as the `docker-compose.yml` file.
 Any settings in this [override file] will be merged with ours